-Texting might seem like second nature to most of us, but texting as a business communication method requires its own set of rules and etiquette.
-Follow these texting etiquette guidelines to maintain professionalism and improve customer relationships.
+Texting might seem like second nature to most of us, but texting as a business communication method requires its own set of etiquette rules and best practices.

-Instead of sending texts in real time at odd hours, you can compose messages and schedule them to be sent when your recipients are awake and ready to respond.
-Sending texts during business hours is more effective than making phone calls because recipients can answer discretely in meetings or at their desks without being disruptive to their coworkers.
+Instead of sending texts in real time or at odd hours, you can compose messages and schedule them to be sent when recipients are most likely to respond.
+Sending texts during business hours is more effective than making phone calls because recipients can answer discretely while in meetings or at their desks without disrupting coworkers.

 3. Personalize your message

-According to a report from Salesforce, 66 percent of consumers said they’d likely switch brands if they were treated like a number instead of an individual.
 Texting is the ideal platform for creating a personal connection.
 It’s conversational by nature, which lends well to more familiar and casual communication.
-You can use Dynamic Fields to personalize messages by including your recipient’s name and information will help build that relationship even further and secure their loyalty.
+You can use Dynamic Fields to personalize messages by including your recipient’s name and other details to strengthen the relationship and build brand loyalty.

-There’s a reason why texts have a character limit: shorter is better.
-Keeping your messages concise helps communicate your point more effectively and faster.
-It will save you time, and your recipients will be grateful they aren’t forced to scroll through a wall of text to get the information.
+There’s a reason texts have a character limit; shorter is better.
+Keeping your messages concise helps communicate your point more effectively.
+Getting to the point faster will not only save you time, the recipients will be grateful they didn’t have to scroll through a wall of text to get the information.

-Although texting is more casual and conversational by nature, you need to still maintain a level of professionalism.
-Typos or incorrect grammar can give a negative impression of your brand.
-We’ve all been guilty of an accidental typo due to overzealous autocorrect, so always carefully proofread your texts as you would an email or any other correspondence.
+Texting is casual by nature but you still need to maintain a level of professionalism.
+Typos and improper grammar give a negative impression of your brand.
+We’ve all been guilty of an accidental typo due to an overzealous autocorrect tool, so always proofread your texts just as you would any other type of correspondence.

-Before you send a text, make sure you ask: What is the goal of this text and what do I want from the recipient?
-For example, if you want a client to confirm an upcoming appointment, make sure you tell them how to confirm.
+Before you send a text, ask yourself why you are sending the message.
+What is the goal of the text and what do you want from recipient?
+For example, if you want a client to confirm an upcoming appointment, clearly state how they should do that.
 It might seem like common sense, but it’s important to be as clear as possible every time.